 Innovativeness, Sustainability and Potential for Scaling Up:

 Innovativeness: The project will work to ensure an ecologically sensitive FLR of NFUL areas and address current barriers restricting an optimal implementation of the NFPP, hereby revitalizing the program.
 This is a new endeavour that will provide important results and lessons for China.
-This project will support the development of innovative approaches for FLR, including converting monoculture to mixed forest, planting of mixed forest on bare land (instead of monoculture), community-managed natural regeneration human facilitation of enclosure management areas, and the establishment of forest corridors between fragmented patches of natural forest.
+This project will support the development of innovative approaches for FLR, including converting monoculture to mixed forest, planting of mixed forest on bare land (instead of monoculture), community-managed natural regeneration, and the establishment of forest corridors between fragmented patches of natural forest.
 The integrated management frameworks and approaches to be developed under the project are innovations for China that will greatly increase the effectiveness and efficiency of SFM and restoration.
 The project will wherever possible link to other FLR initiatives and programs under the auspices of NFGA, hereby expanding the influence of the project.

 Local level PPCP engagements will demonstrate long-term sustainable close-to-nature livelihood interventions including various agroforestry and under-the-canopy husbandry initiatives.
 The ecological compensation mechanisms currently in place will be assessed using state-of-the-art targeted scenario analyses, and adjustments to the compensation schemes formulated that better reflect the value and services of NFUL.
 The adjusted compensation schemes will act as models for inclusion into the suite of measures implemented under the NFPP across China.